We are Josh & Dan – Two Dorset brothers who run the the oldest blueberry plantation in the UK.

 The Blueberries you will be picking were planted in 1964 by the late David Trehane.
 His first blueberries were planted in 1951, 80 plants which came from the delightfully named Lulu Island in British Columbia.
 They were offered free of charge to any grower who was prepared to trial them to see how ‘high bush’ blueberries would perform in this country.
 They didn’t just grow but thrived in our sandy, acidic Dorset heathland soil, so in 1957 David took the plunge and planted a whole acre, about 1000 plants.
 The fact that David was the only UK grower to see the potential and then to plant blueberries commercially is a tribute to his great talent as a horticultural innovator and pioneer.
 He also set up the camellia nursery in the 1950’s, introducing many varieties to British gardens.

 When David moved in 1969 to the homeland of Cornwall the blueberry and camellia businesses grew and flourished under the different managements in the form of his son Jeremy, daughter Jennifer and her son David Jnr.
-Now the land is owned by Jeremy Trehane but the blueberry PYO business has been handed on to Josh Benson.
-Josh has been actively involved with all aspects of the business for 17 years and is ideally placed to continue the established growing philosophy while bringing exciting and new ideas to the party.
+Nowadays the land is owned by Jeremy Trehane but the Blueberry PYO business has been handed on to the lads who run it through their company Brothers Farm Ltd. .

 There are eight different varieties in the plantation.
 These were the best and latest varieties in 1964 when they were planted.
 Now only one of these, ‘Bluecrop’ is still widely available in the shops.
 As the supermarkets have come to dominate the trade most of the other varieties have been rejected on grounds of firmness, uniformity, shelf life or shape.
 As a result we, and you are left with some of the tastiest, most characterful and distinctive blueberries to be found anywhere!
 There are varieties to suit every taste as one thing we’ve learned over the years is everyone’s tastes buds are different!